-Anyone who suspects they may have appendicitis because they have severe belly button and abdominal pain or any of the symptoms noted above, should seek immediate medical attention.
+Anyone who suspects they have appendicitis should seek immediate medical attention.

-In pancreatitis, digestive enzymes start moving to the pancreas before they are released into the small intestine and attack the pancreas.
-Belly button pain is a classic symptom of an inflamed pancreas.
+In pancreatitis, digestive enzymes that typically go to the small intestine to help digest food attack the pancreas itself.
+Bellybutton pain is a classic symptom of an inflamed pancreas.

-Pancreatitis is often a chronic condition, and belly button pain is never fully resolved.
+Pancreatitis is often a chronic condition, and bellybutton pain may never fully resolve.
 Treatment can help manage chronic pancreatitis.

-Small intestine disorders, such as Crohn’s disease, can cause intense pain in and around the belly button.
-These types of conditions are chronic and painful, but they are treatable.
+Small intestine disorders, such as Crohn’s disease, can cause intense pain in and around the bellybutton.
+These types of conditions are chronic and can be painful.
+However, they are treatable.

 - severe pain that affects and prevents daily activity

 - pain that causes waking at night or stops someone in their tracks